 - Public Trust: Good faith goes beyond debt.
 Can consumers and creditors be certain that a change of government won’t cause rampant inflation or a willful failure to retire future debt?
 Can they be assured that their fellow workers will continue to produce and export manufactured goods in ever increasing quantity?

 - Guns & Tanks: Citizens are compelled by law to pay their taxes in official state currency.
 Even for those who attempt to fly under the wire or use alternate currencies during the tax year, this ultimately forces fiat currency to be recognized and honored.

-- Geopolitical Stability: We have been a debtor nation for decades and we have significant political and economic disputes with our largest creditors (China and nations of oil-rich gulf states).
-What would be the effect of them (a) moving away from the dollar as their reserve currency, or (b) investing the trillions of dollars they have earned in some other country—or within their own borders?
+- Geopolitical Stability: The US has been a debtor nation for decades and it has significant political and economic disputes with its largest creditors (China and nations of oil-rich gulf states).
+What would be the effect of these trade partners (a) moving away from the dollar as their reserve currency, or (b) investing the trillions of dollars they have earned in some other country—or within their own borders?

-This list is not exhaustive, but all constituents boil down to two fundamental concepts: Supply-and-demand and How long will demand last?
+This list is not exhaustive, but each constituent boils down to two fundamental concepts: Supply-and-demand –and– How long will demand last?

 The dollar is an invention of a transient government.
-Even with a long history and complex banking framework, it is no more real than Bitcoin.
+Even with a long history of stability and a complex banking framework, it is no more real than Bitcoin.
 Supply and demand for any commodity is based on popular recognition, anti-counterfeit features, innate desire and public goodwill.
-The real question is what contributes to the desire to own or spend Bitcoin?
+The real question is: What contributes to the desire to own or spend Bitcoin?